Which Workloads Belong in Orbit? A Workload-First Framework for Orbital Data Centers Using Semantic Abstraction: Workload Suitability Matrix

 \subsection{Workload Suitability Matrix}

 Suitability increases for workloads with high compute intensity and semantic reduction, and decreases with latency sensitivity.
 Table~\ref{tab:matrix} shows a mapping of representative workload categories into the five scoring criteria, highlighting which workloads are strong early fits (high bandwidth reduction, high data locality, and delay tolerance) versus those that remain poor fits due to terrestrial data gravity or low reduction.
-Equal weighting is used for interpretability.
+The suitability score is computed as an equal-weighted average across the five evaluation dimensions.
+Equation (1) provides an intuitive interpretation of this scoring, where suitability increases with compute intensity and bandwidth reduction, and decreases with latency sensitivity.
+In practice, equal weighting is used to maintain interpretability and avoid overfitting to uncertain system-level parameters.
 In practice, operators may apply mission-specific weighting depending on whether bandwidth, latency, or power is the primary constraint.
 While the scoring criteria are qualitative, they are grounded in first-principles system constraints (propagation delay, contact windows, downlink asymmetry, power duty cycle).
 The matrix is intended as a structured decision framework rather than a predictive performance model.
+Scores in Table~\ref{tab:matrix} are assigned based on first-principles system behavior.
+For example, space RF signal processing scores lower on latency tolerance due to near-real-time detection requirements, but scores high on bandwidth intensity and compute intensity because raw RF data streams are dense and benefit significantly from in-situ classification.
+Similarly, EO preprocessing scores high on data locality and bandwidth reduction due to space-native data generation and strong semantic compression potential.

 \textbf{Summary of recommended workload tiers.} Tier-1 workloads (score $>$ 4.0)—3D reconstruction from satellite imagery, space RF signal processing, and EO preprocessing—are strong early fits because they tolerate additional in-space hops, maximize bandwidth replacement through large semantic reduction, and benefit from pooled orbital compute.
 These workloads should define product positioning for early space compute companies.
 Tier-2 / hybrid workloads (score 3.0--3.9)—orbital navigation and timing, small-I/O scientific simulation, batch LLM inference, and LLM training—these workloads are typically more customer-specific and are best positioned as platform extensions rather than anchors.